Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Introduction

-This paper is structured as follows: Section~\ref{sec:mixt-models-bayes} reviews the different mixture models considered for Bayesian cluster analysis consisting of the DPM, the static MFM and the dynamic MFM.
-The explicit priors used in Bayesian mixture models are discussed in Section~\ref{sec:explicit-priors}.
-The implicitly induced priors are derived in Section~\ref{sec:induced-priors} together with computationally feasible algorithms for their calculation.
-In Section~\ref{sec:comp-induc-priors} we empirically compare the implicit prior distributions for the number of data clusters and for functionals of the partitions using the DPM, the static MFM and the dynamic MFM model with default priors as starting points.
-Finally, Section~\ref{sec:conclusions} summarises our findings with some discussion.
+This paper is structured as follows: Section~\ref{sec:mixt-models-bayes} reviews the different mixture models considered in this paper for Bayesian cluster analysis.
+The explicit priors used in Bayesian mixture models which give rise to the aforementioned three models are discussed in Section~\ref{sec:explicit-priors}.
+The main contribution of this work \commentBG{is to facilitate} quantification \commentBG{and characterisation} of the induced priors on the partitions.
+Section~\ref{sec:induced-priors} \commentBG{derives the theoretic results} together with computationally feasible algorithms for the calculation.
+Additionally, it positions the contribution of this work relative to previous works in this area both in theory and in applications.
+In Section~\ref{sec:insp-induc-priors}, we investigate the differences between the static and dynamic MFMs using the tools developed in the previous section.
+In Section~\ref{sec:comp-defa-priors} we empirically compare the implicit prior distributions for default prior specifications suggested in Bayesian cluster analysis.
+Section~\ref{sec:conclusions} outlines how these prior considerations might be used for prior elicitation in an application, and finally a summary of our findings is provided at the end in Section~\ref{sec:summary}.